RM-Sharma999/Global-Layoffs-Starting-From-March-2020-Tableau-Visualization/README.md

 The dataset was loaded into **MySQL** and converted into a database table.
 A duplicate working table was created to ensure the raw data remained unchanged.
 The data was then cleaned using the following steps:

 - Identified and removed duplicate records using temporary tables.

-2. Standardized the Data, checked for any spelling errors, converted the Date column to Standard formart.
+- Standardized data formats, corrected spelling inconsistencies, and converted the date column to a standard format.

-3. Changed the datatypes of two columns, replaced all blank values with Null Values in columns.
+- Updated incorrect data types and replaced blank values with NULL.

-4. Dealt with any NULL values, Blank Values or any other misleading values.
+- Handled missing, null, and misleading values.

-5. Removed any unwanted row or columns.
+- Removed irrelevant rows and columns.

 # Data Analysis AND Visualization
 I Utilized SQL to perform Exploratory Data Analysis on the Layoffs Data and used the insights gathered to create some visualizations using Tableau.
 There were many possible visualizations using the insights gathered, but i created the following Visualizations: